Data Discovery

 To evaluate your data, SDD generates a SQL query using the identification framework's identifiers; the Immuta system account then executes that query in the native technology.
 Immuta receives the query result, containing the column name and the matching identifiers but no raw data values.
 These results are then used to apply the resulting tags to the appropriate columns.

-This evaluating and tagging process occurs when identification runs, which happens automatically from the following events:
+This evaluating and tagging process occurs when identification runs and happens automatically from the following events, if a global framework is set:

 A new data source is created.